timthepost/lume-basic-seo/README.md

 - The list of common words in the function that evaluates them, and,
 - The warnings / logging phrases.

-For the first, there will soon be an option that lets you pass a custom set of words via the plugin options, which can be in any language. _**Don't just translate the English words**_, research which words are most common in your target language and pass them as a set.
+For the first, there's an option `userCommonWordSet` where you can pass your own set of words similar to what's in the plugin.
+Just make sure they really are common in the topic / setting.

 For the logging / warnings, there's no clear / clean way for internationalization in plugins that I know of.
 What I suggest is forking the plugin, then renaming it to `lume-basic-seo-XX`, where `XX` is the two-letter language code.
 Send me a link and I'll link to it here.

-It's probably easiest to just pass the custom common word set, which will soon be implemented.
+It's probably easiest to just pass the custom common word set.

 ## Support / Features / Etc